Terry Britten: Career

 In the early 1980s, Britten's psychedelic rock song, "9.50", originally a hit for The Twilights, was revived by Australia's Divinyls as a b-side to their 1984 single, "Good Die Young".

-With Graham Lyle, Britten also wrote "What's Love Got to Do with It",which became Tina Turner's million-selling hit.
+With Graham Lyle, Britten also wrote "What's Love Got to Do with It", which became Tina Turner's million-selling hit.
 "What's Love Got to Do with It" (1984), reached No. 3 in the UK Singles Chart and No. 1 in the US Billboard Hot 100, and won Britten and Lyle the Grammy Award for Song of the Year in 1985.
 It also won the Grammy Award for Record of the Year which went to Tina Turner.
 Later that year, they co-wrote "We Don't Need Another Hero" for the film Mad Max Beyond Thunderdome.
 Also sung by Tina Turner, the song reached No. 2 in the US and No. 3 in the UK.
 Britten and Lyle received a Golden Globe Award nomination for Best Original Song in 1986.
 It also earned Turner a 1986 Grammy nomination for best female pop vocal performance.
 He also acted as a record producer for Turner.

 Britten co-wrote "Just Good Friends" for Michael Jackson's Bad album.
 Britten has also penned songs for Olivia Newton-John, including "Love Make Me Strong" (1981) and "Toughen Up" with Graham Lyle (1985).
 He has also written for Meat Loaf, Melissa Manchester, Bonnie Raitt, and Hank Marvin.
 Britten continues to compose from his home base in rural England, but has returned to Australia on occasion, including the Twilights' reunion for the Long Way to the Top concert tour.

 In 2002, the song "Rain, Tax (It's Inevitable)", co-written by Britten and Charlie Dore, appeared on Celine Dion's album A New Day Has Come.

-Britten currently has a home in Richmond, London, and a home recording studio called "State of the Ark".
+Britten currently has a home in Richmond, Greater London, and a home recording studio called "State of the Ark".